-- 46. In order to be effective, cleaning and decontamination procedures require strict adherence to protocols not necessarily tested under "real life" or practical conditions, where treated surfaces or objects may not undergo even exposure or adequate contact time.21 Studies of coronaviruses have demonstrated viral RNA persistence on objects despite cleaning with 70% alcohol.22 - 47.
-When considering disinfection and decontamination, the safety of products and procedures must be considered as well, due to the risks of harmful chemical accumulation, breakdown of treated materials, flammability, and potential for allergen exposure.23 - 48.
+- 44. In order to be effective, cleaning and decontamination procedures require strict adherence to protocols not necessarily tested under "real life" or practical conditions, where treated surfaces or objects may not undergo even exposure or adequate contact time.21 Studies of coronaviruses have demonstrated viral RNA persistence on objects despite cleaning with 70% alcohol.22 - 45.
+When considering disinfection and decontamination, the safety of products and procedures must be considered as well, due to the risks of harmful chemical accumulation, breakdown of treated materials, flammability, and potential for allergen exposure.23 - 46.
 Moreover, the aerosolized SARS-CoV-2 particles and virions cannot be eliminated by routine cleaning.
-Cleaning surfaces in an indoor space will not remove the aerosolized SARS-CoV-2 particles and virions from the air that people can inhale and develop COVID-19 no more than cleaning friable asbestos particles that have landed on a surface will remove the friable asbestos particles suspended in the air that people can inhale. - 49.
-Moreover, given the ubiquity and pervasiveness of SARS-CoV-2, no amount of cleaning or ventilation intervention will prevent a person infected and contagious with the virus from entering an indoor space like the insured properties and exhaling millions of additional particles and virions into the air, further: (a) filling the air with the aerosolized SARS-CoV-2 virions that can be inhaled, sometimes with deadly consequences; and (b) depositing SARS-CoV-2 particles and virions on surfaces, physically altering and transforming those surfaces into disease-transmitting fomites.
+Cleaning surfaces in an indoor space will not remove the aerosolized SARS-CoV-2 particles and virions from the air that people can inhale and develop COVID-19 no more than cleaning friable asbestos particles that have landed on a surface will remove the friable asbestos particles suspended in the air that people can inhale. - 47.
+Moreover, given the ubiquity and pervasiveness of SARS-CoV-2, no amount of cleaning or ventilation intervention will prevent a person infected and contagious with the virus from entering an indoor space like the insured properties and exhaling millions of additional particles and virions into the air, further: (a) filling the air with the aerosolized SARS-CoV-2 virions that can be inhaled, sometimes with deadly consequences; and (b) depositing SARS-CoV-2 particles and virions on surfaces, physically altering and transforming those surfaces into disease-transmitting fomites. - 48.
+Even as vaccines to protect against COVID-19 have recently become more available, distribution remains uneven in the United States.
+Effective control of the disease's spread since the pandemic began has necessarily relied on measures designed to reduce human-to-human and surface-to-human exposure.
+Similarly, the governmental orders closing or severely limiting use of non-essential business premises like Plaintiff's business premises are one of the most common modes of preventing transmission of the disease because, among other things, the orders reduce the size and frequency of social gatherings and the physical use of properties.